 he went to you of his own accord.

-Titus, independently of his own initiative, determined to minister to the Corinthian church.
+Titus, independently on his own initiative, determined to minister to the Corinthian church.
 Paul did not coerce him to go.
 The apostle was no taskmaster who made demands from those who followed him.
-Titus’ willingness to go to Corinth was completely voluntary.
+Titus’s willingness to go to Corinth was completely voluntary.

 Those who serve others must care for their welfare.

 It is vital to protect both the gathering and the use of offerings.
-Paul chose three men who were accountable to each other to bring the offerings to Jerusalem.
+Paul chose three men who were accountable to each other to take the offerings to Jerusalem.
 Churches today need to employ safety measures when it comes to caring for money.
 Titus looked at this as a ministry.
-No method is as good as the men that care for it.
+No method is better than the men who care for it.